Jonas Short Mound under excavation.

 recovered from Fourche Maline sites, this is probably due

-mainly to the recovery techniques.
+mainly to the recovery techniques used by archaeologists.
 (Small charred seeds are

 only preserved in favorable conditions and can only be recovered